cidertool/cider/docs/quick-start.md

 cider release --mode appstore
 ```

 Cider contains a host of options enabling you to customize its runtime.
-Follow the guide on the [`release` command in the Command Reference](../commands#release).
+Follow the guide on the [`release` command](./commands/cider_release.md).

 ## CI

 ### GitHub Actions

 Cider can also be run autonomously using the official [Cider Action](https://github.com/marketplace/actions/cider-action) hosted on the GitHub Marketplace.
 The Action is versioned independently of Cider, and all of Cider's commands and internal capabilities are available.

 #### Usage